| | Franchise Sales We represent a number of successful franchises and

 Franchising is and continues to be the most successful

 business model for distributing goods and services.
+The undeniable worldwide

 success of franchises, is due to the enormous advantages